 Yes, you are eligible to work with your ADN as a registered nurse.
 But many colleges require that you have taken your classes within the last five years.
-So if you don’t want to repeat your Anatomy & Physiology I with Lab, finish your Bachelors of Science in Nursing concurrently.
+So if you don’t want to repeat your Anatomy & Physiology I class, finish your Bachelors of Science in Nursing concurrently.
 Hospitals are dealing with increasing pressure to have a magnet status.
-You’ll increase your chances of getting hired with a BSN anyway because managers will typically have a high preference.
+You’ll also increase your chances of getting hired with a BSN because hiring managers will typically have a preference.

 If you’re going to do an externship get your experience in the ER or ICU.
 The operating room on the other hand is likely to be more routine, care type work.
 The critical care experience from the ER or ICU will go a long way in getting you hired in your first job.
 So while routine care experience is “good” experience, critical care experience is going to make you much more competitive.
 You’ll have more jobs to apply for, and more credibility for any job you apply for.

 While you’ll often be overbooked and overused in your clinicals, you’ll still have some downtime.
 In these instances you should ask other nurses, aides, and even other students what you can do to help them.
 Not only is this going to make you look like the go-getter you are, increasing your chances of getting hired at that location, but you’re going to learn things you wouldn’t otherwise.
 You will learn something different from every rotation, so don’t waste a moment.